 - Evaluate top local keywords, modifiers, and traffic before implementing a competing strategy;

-- Use your location and zip code in local ads;
+- Use your location and zip code in Google Maps ads;

 - Optimize content for non-branded keyword searches;

 - Use click-to-call and local extension features in your local ads; and